openvinotoolkit/docker_ci/docs/containers.md

 ## Development images

-Dev images include the OpenVINO runtime components and in addition also development tools.
+Dev images include the OpenVINO runtime components and development tools as well.
 It includes a complete environment for experimenting with OpenVINO.
-Below are examples how the development container can be used:
+Examples how the development container can be used are below:

 ```
 export IMAGE=openvino/ubuntu20_dev:2023.0.0